 - Keep the knees in line with the hips and the hands directly below the shoulders.

-- Simultaneously lift one arm and extend the opposite leg, so that they are in line with the spine.
+- Without moving the spine, simultaneously lift one arm and extend the opposite leg so that they are in line with the spine.

 - Return to the starting position.